qirunzeng/qirunzeng.github.io/_posts/2025-01-01-New-Year-Outlook.md

 **Embracing the Future with Enthusiasm**

-With a soul ablaze with passion, I am innately driven to surpass my limits, disdainful of the constraints of traditional boundaries, and drawn to the allure of new horizons.
+With a soul ablaze with passion, I am innately driven to surpass my limits, disdainful of the constraints of traditional boundaries, and captivated by the allure of distant fragrances.
 In 2025, I am set to journey to Hong Kong to complete my Ph.D.
 Now, I am poised to set several goals for myself:

 1. Publish a research paper.